TMorville/tmorville.github.io/_finprojects/coin-game.md

 ### Why is this important/exciting?

-In this talk (see link above) Ole Peters does a very good job at revisiting the use of a mathmatical quantity (the expectation operator) in economics over the last 250 years.
+In his talk (see link above) Ole Peters revisits the use of the expectation operator in economics.
 He does this by applying novel insights from dynamics of stochastic processes.
-The question he is trying to answer, is fundamentally the same that motivated the [St. Petersbrug Paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) which lead to Daniel Bernoullis formulation of expected utility, that still lies as the foundation of all modern macro and micro economics.
+The question he is trying to answer is fundamentally the same that motivated the [St. Petersbrug Paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox) which lead to Daniel Bernoullis formulation of expected utility, which still lies as the foundation of all modern macro and micro economics.
 In the following I illustrate the essence of Peters talk using a simple coin game.

-The question we're trying to answer is: **_Is this gamble worth taking?_**
+The question we're trying to answer: **_Is this gamble worth taking?_**

 ### Dynamics: